Amlaib/unity-platformer-study-project/README.md

 In unityhub Projects -> top right corner -> Add -> Add project from disc -> select folder with project - the whole folder that was downloaded from github

-install appropriate version of unity, remove other version of unity
+install appropriate editor version of unity, remove other editor version(-s) (recomended)